yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 ### Task 4: Add Application Insights to the template

 1. Add a new resource to the template, this time choose **Application Insights for Web Apps**.
 Make sure your correct hosting plan and web app are selected in the boxes.
-Name the Application Insights resource "TailspinToysWeb" and then click **Add**
+Name the Application Insights resource "TailspinToysWeb" and then click **Add**.

     ![In the Add Resource window, Application Insights for Web App is highlighted on the left, TailspinToysWeb is highlighted next to that in the Name box, and Add is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image33.png "Add Resource window")